Corruption in the Marshall Islands: Public procurement

 Public procurement has been another area affected by corruption, with allegations of favoritism and mismanagement of funds.
 The U.S. Department of State has reported credible instances of serious government corruption, including irregularities in the allocation of public contracts.
 The absence of stringent financial oversight has allowed officials to manipulate procurement processes, leading to inflated costs and inefficiencies.
 Strengthening transparency in procurement and ensuring independent audits are crucial steps toward addressing these issues.

 In 2023, former Health Secretary Jack Niedenthal, revealed that the national government turns a blind eye to the blatant corruption involving politicians.
 He was reportedly dismissed after requesting an audit from the U.S. Department of the Interior regarding two trust funds—totaling nearly $100 million—intended for healthcare improvements in Kili, Bikini, and Ejit islands.
 Niedenthal claimed that these funds had been misappropriated, raising concerns about financial transparency and accountability in the government's management of public resources.
 Officials implicated include Anderson Jibas, the mayor of the council that oversees displaced Bikini community.
 He has made a series of questionable purchases in behalf of Bikini and had also acknowledged using the trust fund money for personal expenses.
+In February 2026, Jibas was barred from entering the U.S. due to corruption allegations.